UdoGerhards/Nodejs-annotations/README.md

 Based on this experience this library was developed to aim SPRING like dependency injection for ESS6 objects.

-The library is purely written in NodeJS and a supports object oriented development implemented with the following Javascript object types:
+The library is purely written in NodeJS and supports object oriented development implemented with the following Javascript object types:
  - Classes
  - Prototyping
  - Simple Javascript objects

  **Remark**: The library is currently in **BETA state**.
+Due to this the code is under heavy change currently.
 Do not use it in your production development unless you are sure there are no security risks and a proper working is assured!
 In any case I cannot provide any support to your developments.

 ## Usage